vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 <a name="management_cluster_init"></a>
 ### Initialize the cluster with Cluster API
-Using `clusterctl init` command, we initialize the Cluster API.
-The command lets us choose the infrastructure provider to install.
-However, CAPVCD 0.5 is not yet part of the provider list supported by `clusterctl init`.
-Hence, we will provide separate set of commands to initialize the infrastructure provider component.
+Typically, command `clusterctl init` enables the initialization of the core Cluster API and allows the installation of infrastructure provider specific Cluster API (in this case, CAPVCD).
+CAPVCD, as of now, is not yet available via `clusterctl init`.
+Therefore, a separate set of commands are provided below for the installation purposes.
-Run below commands against the bootstrap Kubernetes cluster created above

 1. Install cluster-api core provider, kubeadm bootstrap and kubeadm control-plane providers
     1. `clusterctl init --core cluster-api:v0.4.2 -b kubeadm:v0.4.2 -c kubeadm:v0.4.2`